great-expectations/great_expectations/docs/guides/how_to_guides/configuring_datasources/how_to_configure_an_inferredassetdataconnector.rst

     my_directory/alpha-2020-01-02.csv
     my_directory/alpha-2020-01-03.csv

-Then we can imagine 2 approaches to analyzing the data.
+We can imagine 2 approaches to loading the data into GE.

-The simplest approach would be to consider each file to be its own data_asset.
+The simplest approach would be to consider each file to be its own DataAsset.
 In that case, the configuration would look like the following:

 .. code-block:: yaml